MEDIA ADVISORY The Yesah Tribunal: Mountain Valley Pipeline & the Rights of Rivers

 Browns Summit, NC – From 9am-5pm on Saturday June 1st, 7 Directions of Service, co-sponsored by Movement Rights, the Global Alliance for the Rights of Nature, and the International Rights of Nature Tribunal will host “The Yesah Tribunal: Mountain Valley Pipeline and the Rights of Rivers,” the 12th local tribunal recognized by the International Rights of Nature Tribunal assembly.
 The Yesah (People’s) Tribunal is being held at the Haw River State Park, to foster an understanding of how the Mountain Valley Pipeline (MVP) is destroying the health of rivers and waterways.
 The public is invited to attend in person or virtually to witness Rights of Nature laws and frameworks in action, which elevate rivers and ecosystems from being treated as property to rights-bearing entities.

 Dr. Crystal Cavalier Keck, convenor of the Tribunal said, “We love our rivers and must protect them as kin.
 The Mountain Valley Pipeline will carry dangerous and dirty gas across the Appalachian mountains from West Virginia shale fields into North Carolina, contaminating our rivers and ways of life.”
 Dr. Cavalier is a member of the Occaneechi Band of Saponi Nation and the co-founder of 7 Directions of Service based in North Carolina.
 “We not only risk the poisoning of our water, but the constant threat of gas explosions.
 If the rights of the Dan and Haw Rivers were recognized in law, we would be able to stop MVP.”
-There are currently two bills in the North Carolina Assembly that would recognize the Rights of these Rivers, HB795 and HB923
+There are currently two bills in the North Carolina Assembly that would recognize the Rights of these Rivers, HB795 and HB923.

 Most legal protections for nature are rooted in property rights, protecting corporate profits over the health of human and natural communities.
 But that is quickly changing.
 Rights of Nature is now law in dozens of countries, providing legal protections for whole ecosystems.